Frequently asked questions

 Do I need to complete an interview in addition to the GNMP PMCV video interview?

-No. Monash Health utilises the video interviews recorded through GNMP PMCV for the purpose of screening candidates.
 In subsequent recruitment rounds that do not use GNMP PMCV, candidates will receive video links directly from Monash Health.
-The only exception to this is Mental Health Nursing candidates who may be asked to attend a face-to-face interview.

 When sitting a video interview, do we have time to prepare answers to the questions?

-The interview system will allow a couple of minutes for you to read the question, then approximately 2 minutes to respond.
+Candidates applying to the GNMP Match must complete a short video recording where they respond to a set of questions displayed on the screen.
 We recommend that you complete your interview in a quiet, private place to minimise disruptions as you will be unable to delete and re-record your responses.

 Do you have any tips for video interviews?